pyth-network/pyth-js/pyth-evm-price-pusher/README.md

 Pyth hosts public endpoints for the price service; however, it is recommended to run it standalone to achieve more resiliency and scalability.

-This directory contains sample testnet docker compose files ([testnet](./docker-compose.testnet.sample.yaml)) that runs a EVM price pusher and all of its dependencies, including a price service and a Wormhole spy.
+This directory contains sample docker compose files ([testnet](./docker-compose.testnet.sample.yaml), [mainnet](./docker-compose.mainnet.sample.yaml)) an EVM price pusher and its dependencies, including a price service and a Wormhole spy.
 A price service depends on a Wormhole spy.
-A spy listens to the
-Wormhole network and reports all Pyth-related Wormhole messages to the price service.
+A spy listens to the Wormhole network and reports all Pyth-related Wormhole messages to the price service.

 To run the services via docker-compose, please modify the your target network (testnet, mainnet) sample docker-compose file to adjust the path to your mnemonic file, the path to your price configuration file, the EVM endpoint, and the Pyth contract address